BARKEM-JC/browser-use-undetected/README.md

 ## More examples

-For more examples see the [examples](examples) folder or join the [Discord](https://link.browser-use.com/discord) and show off your project.
-You can also see our [`awesome-prompts`](https://github.com/browser-use/awesome-prompts) repo for prompting inspiration.
+For more examples see the [examples](examples) folder or join the official browser-use [Discord](https://link.browser-use.com/discord) and show off your project.
+You can also see [`awesome-prompts`](https://github.com/browser-use/awesome-prompts) repo for prompting inspiration.

 # Vision